-Throughout my career I’ve been fortunate to work on a number of ground-breaking, innovative projects around the world and had the privilege of working with exceptionally talented and passionate people; from academia, to non-profits and social enterprises, to tech tech startups.
-For a long time I hung out in universities and at telescopes and stared at the stars.
+Throughout my career I’ve been fortunate to work on a number of ground-breaking, innovative projects around the world and had the privilege of working with exceptionally talented and passionate people; from academia, to non-profits & social enterprises, to tech startups.
+For a long time I worked in universities and research labs as an astrophysicist & “big-data” research consultant.
 I moved back to Australia at a time when Melbourne's tech industry began thriving, and it's been really exciting to see how it's grown.
 There is nothing more satisfying than working with amazingly talented people, and so I try to work on as many collaborative projects as possible.
 I often wear many hats and seem to straddle many boxes.
 So far it’s served me well and enabled me to give back to others.
 My hope is that these experiences will one day enable me to solve any and all problems thrown at me.